Theresa May on BoE: new mood music or warning shot?

 May's comments also come at a sensitive time personally for Carney who has said he will decide before the end of this year whether he will leave the BoE in mid-2018 as originally planned, or take up an option to stay until 2021.

-Carney said on Thursday he agreed "with the spirit" of May's speech in which she signalled action by the government to foster growth and said the BoE's actions had helped the economy through the aftermath of the 2007-09 financial crisis.
+However, Carney would probably agree with parts of her speech in which she said the BoE's actions had helped the economy through the aftermath of the 2007-09 financial crisis.

 Similar to May, he has said governments needed to do more to encourage growth through their budgets and through reforms to make economies more competitive after years of reliance on near-zero interest rates and bond-buying.

 Indeed, May's finance minister, Chancellor of the Exchequer Philip Hammond, has said he is considering how much help Britain's economy needs after the Brexit vote.
-He is due to set out his first budget statement on Nov.
-23.
+He is due to set out his plans on Nov.
+23 when he delivers his first budget statement.

 But May's comments could make it harder for the BoE to expand its bond-buying programme in future, should Britain's economy need more help.